-This orientation, project-based course provides an opportunity for students to learn how the agricultural industry is organized; its major components; the economic influence of agriculture at state, national and international levels; and the scope and types of job opportunities in the agricultural field.
-Basic concepts in animal science, plant science, soil science, horticulture, natural resources, agribusiness management, and agricultural mechanics, will be presented.
-Students will also develop leadership, workplace, and computer skills and explore career options.
-This course has a weighted option, which must be declared within the eight (8) days of Fall semester.
+This orientation, project-based course provides an opportunity for students to learn how the agricultural industry is organized; its major components; the economic influence of agriculture; and explore job opportunities in the agricultural field.
+Basic concepts in animal science, plant science, soil science, horticulture, natural resources, and agribusiness management, will be presented.
+Students will also work in the garden/greenhouse, develop leadership, workplace, and computer skills and explore career options.
+This course has a weighted option, which must be declared within the first eight (8) days of the semester.
+(18001A001) (AGR007) (AGR008)